bary249/The-Yellow-Castle/GAME_RULES.md

 - Supply time can also be increased based on **distance from Home Town**.
 - Hero progression unlocks can also grant **Home Town perks**.
 - When a Home Town building delivers a reward, the game shows what arrived.
+- Some encounters grant an additional **pre-determined offer** (consumable/relic/building) on completion.

 - Campaign mode also has **consumables** (e.g. healing, remove-card) that are stored in the campaign inventory and can be equipped/used between encounters.